jimmejardine/qiqqa-open-source/README.md

 > For release notes see [CHANGELOG](../../blob/master/CHANGELOG.md).

+### What about these different releases?
+Which one should I use?

+See the notes [here](https://github.com/jimmejardine/qiqqa-open-source/issues/280#issuecomment-752056946-permalink).
+If you feel unsure about it all, then the conversation at [#282<sup>Which version should I be installing as I move from "old Qiqqa" to open source?</sup>](https://github.com/jimmejardine/qiqqa-open-source/issues/282) might be useful for you as well.

 ### Need help?

 *   [This document describes how to install Qiqqa using the setup executable](https://github.com/jimmejardine/qiqqa-open-source/blob/master/docs-src/FAQ/Installing%20Qiqqa%20-%20Updating%20Qiqqa.md).